When’s the right time to solve small problems? The right answer is almost always “as soon as practically possible!”

 Their problems were complex, crossing traditional expertise boundaries.

-Their problems were presented as technical issues, but invariably involved a critical people component.
+They thought their problems were technical issues, but there was invariably a critical people component.

 When I started IT consulting, I thought companies would hire me because I had specialized technical skills they did not possess.
 Over time, I slowly realized that what made me valuable and useful to my clients were my abilities to: